niektuytel/ApkCenterAndroid/README.md

 - [Search Activity]
     (working on) add icon on search list to api results

-    merge local storage matches with the api matches into 1 list of value results

-- [App Activity]
-    when application is already installed show button to open the app (tried but get hard time on opening different applications)

 - [Search Activity]
     make the content for the contact page